 You should also not confuse the income requirements with the immigration fees.
 The solvency requirements are what is used to qualify for residency.
 Whereas the immigration fees are what you pay to INM to process your residency visa.

-As of 2026, Mexican Immigration Fees are also going up… quite a bit.
-See the latest fees for Mexican residency visas.
+As of 2026, here are the latest immigration fees for Mexican residency visas.

 Another Rumor to Clear Up: “No, You Do NOT Need to Live in Mexico To Be A Resident”